nutanix/karbon-platform-services/workshops/kps-projects-facefeed/index.rst

 Takeaways
 +++++++++

-What are the key things you should know about **Nutanix Karbon Services for IoT**?
+What are the key things you should know about **Nutanix Karbon Platform Services for IoT**?

 - A single platform that can run AI-based apps, containers, and functions as a service.